iterorganization/IMAS-Python/docs/source/imaspy_architecture.rst

 Conversion between Data Dictionary versions
 -------------------------------------------

-:py:mod:`imaspy.ids_convert` contains logic for converting an IDS between DD versions.
+:py:mod:`imas.ids_convert` contains logic for converting an IDS between DD versions.

-The :py:class:`~imaspy.ids_convert.DDVersionMap` class creates and contains mappings for an IDS between two Data Dictionary versions.
+The :py:class:`~imas.ids_convert.DDVersionMap` class creates and contains mappings for an IDS between two Data Dictionary versions.
 It creates two mappings: one to be used when converting from the newer version of the two to the older version (``new_to_old``) and a map for the reverse (``old_to_new``).
-These mappings are of type :py:class:`~imaspy.ids_convert.NBCPathMap`.
+These mappings are of type :py:class:`~imas.ids_convert.NBCPathMap`.
 See its API documentation for more details.

-:py:func:`~imaspy.ids_convert.convert_ids` is the main API method for converting IDSs between versions.
+:py:func:`~imas.ids_convert.convert_ids` is the main API method for converting IDSs between versions.
 It works as follows:

 -   It builds a ``DDVersionMap`` between the two DD versions version and selects the